-- 2-P.69-70 The Village and Barrio Master Plan is the guide for land use planning and design in the Village. - 2-P.70-71 Seek an increased presence of both residents and activity in the Village with new development, particularly residential, including residential as part of mixed-use development, as well as commercial, entertainment and cultural uses that serve both residents and visitors. - 2-P.71-72 Seek ways of strengthening existing establishments through façade and streetscape improvements, upgraded public and private landscaping and aesthetically upgraded signage and way-finding.
-Encourage outdoor dining, sidewalk cafes and limited outdoor displays of merchandise to enliven street-level activity. - 2-P.72-73 Enhance the walkability and pedestrian orientation of the Village, including along Carlsbad Village Drive, to enhance the small, beach town atmosphere and improve access to and utilization of transit. - 2-P.73-74 Enhance connections with the Barrio through streetscape improvements-including street trees, improved sidewalks, lighting and signage-and potentially mixed-use development along Roosevelt Street. - 2-P.74-75 Encourage public art and community gatherings though a wide range of visual and physical forms-from banners on light posts, paving and artwork on sidewalks, light displays at night, music, and sculptures ranging from iconic to pedestrian scale, to the design and shaping of public spaces plazas-all of which set the stage for people to gather, play, and observe.
-Build on existing activities and events and incorporate cultural facilities, the beach, and a waterfront area where public art could be showcased. - 2-P.75-76 Address parking demand by finding additional areas to provide parking for the Village and beach areas, and by developing creative parking management strategies, such as shared and leased parking, on-street parking reconfiguration, "smart" metering, transportation demand management strategies, etc. Evaluate and manage parking in the Village through regular monitoring of parking data and programs such as the Parking In-Lieu Fee Program.
+- 2-P.69 The Village and Barrio Master Plan is the guide for land use planning and design in the Village. - 2-P.70 Seek an increased presence of both residents and activity in the Village with new development, particularly residential, including residential as part of mixed-use development, as well as commercial, entertainment and cultural uses that serve both residents and visitors. - 2-P.71 Seek ways of strengthening existing establishments through façade and streetscape improvements, upgraded public and private land-scaping and aesthetically upgraded signage and way-finding.
+Encourage outdoor dining, sidewalk cafes and limited outdoor displays of merchandise to enliven street-level activity. - 2-P.72 Enhance the walkability and pedestrian orientation of the Village, including along Carlsbad Village Drive, to enhance the small, beach town atmosphere and improve access to and utilization of transit. - 2-P.73 Enhance connections with the Barrio through streetscape improvements-including street trees, improved sidewalks, lighting and signage-and potentially mixed-use development along Roosevelt Street. - 2-P.74 Encourage public art and community gatherings though a wide range of visual and physical forms-from banners on light posts, paving and artwork on sidewalks, light displays at night, music, and sculptures ranging from iconic to pedestrian scale, to the design and shaping of public spaces plazas-all of which set the stage for people to gather, play, and observe.
+Build on existing activities and events and incorporate cultural facilities, the beach, and a waterfront area where public art could be showcased. - 2-P.75 Address parking demand by finding additional areas to provide parking for the Village and beach areas, and by developing creative parking management strategies, such as shared and leased parking, on-street parking reconfiguration, "smart" metering, transportation demand management strategies, etc. Evaluate and manage parking in the Village through regular monitoring of parking data.

-2-P.76-77 Support Village revitalization by developing and implementing programs, policies and financing mechanisms to spur local investment and foot traffic, and increase private and public revenues in the Village through partnerships with property owners, businesses and other stakeholders (e.g. business organizations, local non-profit organizations, and residents).
+2-P.76 Support Village revitalization by developing and implementing programs, policies and financing mechanisms to spur local investment and foot traffic, and increase private and public revenues in the Village through partnerships with property owners, businesses and other stakeholders (e.g. business organizations, local non-profit organizations, and residents).